-So what’s the solution?
-You’re doing yourself a disservice to live without the data.
-Without data, you don’t know how your deals are progressing or where you have risk in the pipeline.
-It’s also impossible to identify which prospects are actively engaged with your reps.
-For marketers, it’s impossible to track the speed and depth how leads you’ve generated are being worked by the sales teams.
+So what's the solution?
+You're doing yourself a disservice to live without the data.
+Without data, you don't know how your deals are progressing or where you have risk in the pipeline.
+It's also impossible to identify which prospects are actively engaged with your reps.
+For marketers, it's impossible to track the speed and depth at which leads you've generated are being worked by the sales teams.

 Over the years, technology has evolved to make capturing sales activity easier.
 We'll walk through three different ways to track sales activity data, including the pros and cons of each.

-A CRM (Customer Relationship Management) system continues to be the system of record or repository for your customer data, including contact information and interactions with customers and leads.
+A CRM (customer relationship management) system continues to be the system of record or repository for your customer data, including contact information and interactions with customers and leads.

-Cons: As alluded to above, CRM’s have been around for a while, but they’ve never seemed to really work.
+Cons: As alluded to above, CRMs have been around for a while, but they've never really seemed to work.
 The reason for that is two-fold:

-- CRM’s are a repository, but the data still needs to get into the system, and much of this data entry is still manual, requiring reps to spend their time away from actually working deals.
+- CRMs are a repository, but the data still needs to get into the system and much of this data entry is still manual, requiring reps to spend their time away from actually working deals.

-- CRM’s are the accounting systems designed to help you keep track of selling—but they don’t really help you sell.
+- CRMs are the accounting systems designed to help you keep track of selling—but they don't really help you sell.
 This does not incentivize sales reps to spend their time keeping data accurate and up to date.
 And even when the data is in the CRM, it can be hard to get it out or view it in a meaningful way.
-Essentially, reps don’t get any value back from all the time spent entering data.
+Essentially, reps don't get any value back from all of the time spent entering data.